BruE0/Misc/README.md

 * Solutions for Advent of Code 2015 (between 0 and 100 % done).

-Quality Assurance tests were done by my employer (i.e. my pet spider Billy.)
+Quality Assurance tests were performed by my employer (i.e. my pet spider Billy.)